dishasatani/convert-sql-to-relational-algebra/README.md

 # Convert SQL to Relational Algebra
-A tool that converts given sqls to relational algebra.
+A tool that converts given sql to relational algebra.

 # Prerequisites
 Before you begin you must have Python installed and configured properly for your computer.